-The graduate studies program at Texas A&M at Qatar will host an informative webinar 21 June.
-Register to attend the event here.
+The graduate studies program at Texas A&M at Qatar hosted an informative webinar 21 June.
+A recording of the event can be viewed here.

 Texas A&M University at Qatar offers two graduate degrees in chemical engineering: a Master of Science (M.S.) and a Master of Engineering (M.Eng.).
 At this time, we only offer graduate degrees in chemical engineering.
 Master of Science (M.S.)
 The Master of Science requires a minimum of 32 semester credit hours of approved courses and research.
 Master of Engineering (M.Eng.)
 The Master of Engineering degree requires a minimum of 30 semester credit hours of approved courses and requires no research credit hours.
 For More Information Chemical Engineering Graduate Program — All academic aspects of the chemical engineering graduate degrees are handled by the Chemical Engineering Program.
 Visit this page for details on the academic requirements of the chemical engineering graduate degrees.
 Graduate Admissions — The admission process is coordinated by the Office of Research and Graduate Studies.
 Visit this page for more information on admissions and application requirements.